San Mateo Clerk Sued Under First Amendment for Withholding Access

 In addition to the privacy argument, those clerks say they don’t have to let reporters see the new filings right away, that it’s a matter within their prerogative.
 “I am not aware of any legal authority for the court to provide access to the pre-filed documents you described in your letter and request,” wrote the clerk in Sutter Superior.

 In fact, the documents are “filed” when they are received, not after processing.
-Those no-access-before-process courts cover parts of California with a total population of 2 million.
+Those no-access-before-process courts cover California counties with a total population of 2 million.

-At the other end of the field, a group of California courts serving a total population of roughly 18 million people gives access on-receipt.
+At the other end of the field, a group of California courts serving a total population of roughly 18 million people gives access upon receipt.
 They include the great mastodon, the King Kong of state courts, biggest in the nation, Los Angeles Superior, along with superior courts in Kern, Fresno, Monterey, Santa Barbara and Santa Clara.

-And providing a massive boost to that momentum, the third biggest court in California, the state court for 3.4 million people, Orange County Superior, agreed this week to give press access to nonconfidential filings “upon receipt,” for the near and distant future.
+Providing a massive boost to that momentum, the third biggest court in California, the state court for 3.2 million people, Orange County Superior, agreed this week to give press access to nonconfidential filings “upon receipt,” for the near and distant future.

 Those state courts join all four federal district courts in California, from north to south, central to east, that in the new medium provide old-school access, as soon as the cases cross the virtual counter.